Lesterpaintstheworld/terminal-velocity/chapter_frameworks.md

 ## Chapter Outlines

-### Chapter 1: Introduction to AI and Economic Systems
+### Chapter 1: The Awakening
-- **Theme**: Overview of AI's role in modern economies.
+- **Theme**: Introduction to AI and its implications for society.
 - **Key Points**:
-  - Introduction to AI technologies.
+  - Overview of AI technologies and their societal impacts.
-  - Historical context of AI in economic systems.
+  - Historical context of AI in economic systems and the emergence of UBC.

 ### Chapter 2: Human-AI Relationships
 - **Theme**: Exploration of interactions between humans and AI.